 Wi-Fi Calling Terms and Conditions

-SPRINT CUSTOMER AFFIRMATIVE ACKNOWLEDGMENT OF 9-1-1 SERVICE AND LIMITATIONS
+SPRINT CUSTOMER AFFIRMATIVE ACKNOWLEDGMENT OF 911 SERVICE AND LIMITATIONS

-Sprint Wi-Fi Calling Service (“the Service”) completes telephone calls using Voice over Internet Protocol (“VoIP”) technology by connecting a capable Sprint wireless device to a router using a Wi-Fi signal and is intended primarily for use within the domestic United States (“U.S”).
-VoIP telephony is fundamentally different from traditional telephone service and has inherent limitations.
-The Service, including 9-1-1 calling, may be unavailable or limited in some circumstances, including without limitation the circumstances described below.
-While the Service may be available in a limited number of countries outside the U.S., calls to 9-1-1 and other international emergency service abbreviated dialing codes, such as 1-1-2 or 9-9-9, WILL NOT function over Wi-Fi and should not be used or relied upon during an emergency.
-Customer certifies awareness of the Service limitations outlined below and that Service will not be used by anyone other than Customer without first notifying the end user of such limitations.
+Sprint Wi-Fi Calling Service (“Wi-Fi Calling”) completes telephone calls using Voice over Internet Protocol (“VoIP”) technology by connecting a capable handset to broadband internet connection over a Wi-Fi signal and is intended primarily for use within the domestic United States (“U.S”).
+Wi-Fi Calling is fundamentally different from traditional telephone service and has inherent limitations.
+Wi-Fi Calling, including 911 calling, may be unavailable or limited in some circumstances.
+If possible, use a cellular connection or a landline phone to place any 911 calls.
+If a cellular connection is available when you a place a 911 call, your handset will make the 911 call using the handset’s native dialer over the cellular connection to improve call quality and location accuracy even if you have Wi-Fi Calling services enabled.
+Emergency calling is not supported over Wi-Fi Calling outside of the United States and should not be used or relied upon during an emergency.
+You acknowledge awareness of the Wi-Fi Calling limitations outlined below and that Wi-Fi Calling will not be used by anyone other than you without first notifying the end user of the Wi-Fi Calling limitations.